Official Guide to ABA-Approved Law Schools

 What are the ABA Rules of Procedure for Approval of Law Schools?

 The Rules of Procedure govern the accreditation process through which decisions concerning the status of individual schools are made.
-The Rules also contain provisions related to the operation of the Office of the Consultant on Legal Education.
+The Rules also contain provisions related to the operation of the Office of the Managing Director of Accreditation and Legal Education.

 ABA Standards and Rules of Procedure for Approval of Law Schools